 If so, you’re in luck because that’s exactly what I’ll be diving into with this handy and comprehensive post.
 I’ll outline the step-by-step process for building a brand with plenty of links to more in-depth posts for each step.
 Buckle in!
 This is going to be a lengthy one.

 By the way, you may also be interested in my free workbook that guides you through the initial stage of this process.
-Click here to get The Branding Intro Workbook.
+Click here to get the Core Brand Pillars Workbook.

 Phase 1: A guide to developing your brand strategy

 Building your brand strategically will save you a tonne of trial-and-error, and possibly months or even years of time.
 Too many business owners make the mistake of believing that branding is just about the visuals and that branding starts with logo design — don’t be one of them.

 Instead, begin the branding process by defining your goals, your ideal clients, and what I like to call your brand foundation.
 These are the key components of your brand strategy.
 Here is a post that goes in-depth on brand strategy.

 1. Set your goals

 What’s your vision for this brand?
 What do you aim to achieve?
 Your brand strategy must be driven by a goal — something you’re reaching towards.
 It could be a financial goal, a lifestyle goal, a goal to change the world for the better in any big or small way.